gene-git/pyconcurrent/Docs/_build/html/_sources/README.rst.txt

 This example uses asyncio and subprocesses to call an executable.
 *tasks* must be a list of *(key, arg)* pairs, 1 per task.

-*key* is a unique identifier, used by calle,  per task. arg is an additional argument for each task.
-Each result returned contains both the *key* and the *arg* used for that task.
+*key* is a unique identifier, used by calleer, one per task. *arg* is an additional argument for each task; typicall whatever work that task is responsible for.
+Each result returned contains both the *key* and the *arg* used by that task.

-This has 5 items to be run concurrently.
+This example has 5 tasks to be run concurrently, at most 4 at a time.
 The results are available in the *proc_run.result*, which is a list of *ProcResult* items; one per task.
-Since the result order is not pre-defined, each task is identifiable by it's key available in the : *result.key*.
+Since the result order is not pre-defined, each task is identifiable by it's *key* available in the : *result.key*.

  .. code-block:: python